 In the last several years, the United States and certain European countries have experienced significant political events that have cast uncertainty on global financial and economic markets.
 Since the 2016 U.S. presidential election, the U.S. administration has begun taking steps to implement a certain of its promises made during the campaign.
 The administration has withdrawn the U.S. from the TPP and Congress has passed sweeping tax reform, which, among other things, significantly reduces U.S. corporate tax rates.
 This may affect competitiveness of other jurisdictions, including Canada.
-In addition, NAFTA has been renegotiated and on November 30, 2018, and Canada, the U.S. and Mexico signed the Canada-United States-Mexico Agreement which will replace NAFTA once ratified by the three signatory countries.
+In addition, NAFTA has been renegotiated and on December 10, 2019, and Canada, the U.S. and Mexico signed the USMCA which will replace NAFTA once ratified by the three signatory countries.
 See "Industry Conditions - The North American Free Trade Agreement".
 The U.S. administration has also taken action with respect to reduction of regulation, which may also affect relative competitiveness of other jurisdictions.
 It is unclear exactly what other actions the U.S. administration will implement, and if implemented, how these actions may impact Canada and in particular the oil and natural gas industry.
 Any actions taken by the new U.S. administration may have a negative impact on the Canadian economy and on the businesses, financial conditions, results of operations and the valuation of Canadian oil and gas companies, including Surge.

-In addition to the political disruption in the United States, the citizens of the United Kingdom recently voted to withdraw from the European Union and the Government of the United Kingdom has begun taken steps to implement such withdrawal.
-Some European countries have also experienced the rise of antiestablishment political parties and public protests held against open-door immigration policies, trade and globalization.
+In addition to the political disruption in the United States, on January 31, 2020 the United Kingdom officially withdrew from the European Union.
+It is unclear at this time what the effects of this will be.
+Some European countries have also experienced the rise of anti-establishment political parties and public protests held against open-door immigration policies, trade and globalization.
 To the extent that certain political actions taken in North America, Europe and elsewhere in the world result in a marked decrease in free trade, access to personnel and freedom of movement it could have an adverse effect on Surge's ability to market products internationally, increase costs for goods and services required for operations, reduce access to skilled labour and negatively impact business, operations, financial conditions and the market value of the Common Shares.